The best way to handle ungrateful behaviour on holiday.

 Making the effort to use Connection Step type of statements demonstrate that you “get it” and will better validate her point of view or wants:

-You will find that once your daughter feels validated, her need to feel understood will not have to escalate into more disruptive behaviour to try and prove to you how she really feels.
+Note, You don’t need to change your boundary by acknowledging her.
+You will find that once your daughter feels validated, her need to feel understood will not have to escalate into more disruptive behaviour to try and prove to you how she really feels. |

 Here’s another pitfall we can easily fall into.
 I like to call it: